 - Primary guests can contractually limit the amount of excess that they are legally obligated to pay in the event that there is Physical Damage to the reserved car.
 Primary guests may choose from three (3) options.

-- “Premium” plan: Under the Premium plan, the primary guest is not liable to pay any excess for Physical Damage (other than Mechanical or Interior Damage) to the booked vehicle during the booked trip, plus Related Costs.
+- “Premier” plan: Under the Premier plan, the primary guest is not liable to pay any excess for Physical Damage (other than Mechanical or Interior Damage) to the booked vehicle during the booked trip, plus Related Costs.

 - “Minimum” plan: Under this plan, the amount of excess that the primary guest is liable to pay for Physical Damage (other than Mechanical or Interior Damage) to the reserved car during the reservation, plus Related Costs, is contractually limited to £1500.
 When damage is reported, the primary guest will be charged the full £1500.
 If the costs of the damage, plus all Related Costs, minus insurance collected, are less than £1500, the difference will be refunded.

-The contractual limitation of liability included in the Premium, Basic, and Minimum protection plans:
+The contractual limitation of liability included in the Premier, Standard, and Minimum protection plans:

 - ONLY apply if the primary guest and each approved secondary driver abides by the Terms and Conditions;